muchdogesec/stixify/README.md

 ## Before you begin...

-We offer a fully web version of Stixify which includes many additional features over those in this codebase.
+We offer a fully hosted web version of Stixify which includes many additional features over those in this codebase.
 [You can find out more about the web version here](https://www.stixify.com/).

 ## Overview